selsamman/proxily/README.md

 ```
 const {value, increment} = counter;
 ```
 That is because Proxily binds all functions to the target on observable objects.
 Now you can use objects without the consumer having to be aware of the object implementation.
-Having to bind object functions to the objectis a key pain-point with using objects and classes which Proxily eliminates.

 ## Classes
-Proxily doesn't care whether you use prototypical delegation or classes or pure functions to update your data.
-Since it only tracks the data (rather than mutating it) it leaves the creation of objects up to you.
-However, Proxily does have full support for Typescript enabling you to create a type safe store.
-All of the custom hooks are fully type aware such that types are inferred.

-Typescript give you a mechanism to create your own rules such as never allowing state to be updated outside of the store.
+Classes are an effective way to group logic with associated data.
+They have never been particularly well-supported in React but with Proxily they become first class citizens with function binding and serialization support.
+Classes allow you to create your own rules about how state should be updated and to enforce those rules.
+Proxily itself may be un-opinionated, but with classes you can eatablish and enforce usage patterns of your choice.
+For example, you can prevent the store from being updated directly by components by using ***private*** on properties and implementing actions as methods:
 ```
 class CounterState {
     private value = 0;  // Can't update value directly